Leaf Icon LIFE

 • We tested several free fasting apps during a recent fast and picked some favorites.
 In our ranking, we preferred apps that had an informative tracker, were easy to use, friendly for prolonged fasts (24+ hours), had strong statistical features (we love tracking our progress!), and kept ads or subscription requests to a minimum.

-• LIFE and Zero were our two favorites, but require a subscription to view fasting history for the past month or year.
-(LIFE’s free version does show the total number of fasts, total hours, and longest fast.)
+• Zero was our favorite, but require a subscription to view fasting history for the past month or year.

 • Fastient and myfast are the runners-up.
 They have tracker interfaces that were not as visually pleasing as LIFE and Zero, but allow you to view your fasting history and stats without a subscription.